TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Developer/Implementing.rst

         )
     );

-A service is registered with TYPO3 CMS by calling :code:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addService()`.
+A service is registered with `TYPO3 CMS`:pn: by calling :code:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addService()`.
 This method takes the following parameters: